thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-07-AB-testing.md

 We use the z-score to find a p-value from the standard normal distribution.

-The p-value answers this question: ``If the null hypothesis $$H_0$$ is true, what is the probability of seeing a result this extreme or more extreme just by chance?''
+The p-value answers this question: "If the null hypothesis $$H_0$$ is true, what is the probability of seeing a result this extreme or more extreme just by chance?"

 Mathematically, p-value is the area under the curve of the standard normal distribution beyond your z-score.